Student project

 Big Ideas

-• Get notified of new availabilities
+• Notifications for new availabilities

-• Personalised fitness based on recommendations
+• Personalized fitness recommendations

-• Ability to invite friends
+• The ability to invite friends

 Hill Statements